By-Laws

 ARTICLE I. Name

-Section 1.
-This Congregation shall be known as the REFORM TEMPLE OF PUTNAM VALLEY.
+Art.
+I, Section 1This Congregation shall be known as REFORM TEMPLE OF PUTNAM VALLEY.

 ARTICLE II.
 Purpose

-Section 1.
-This Congregation has been organized to provide for its members an appropriate means for religious worship and the expression of the ideals and faith of Judaism; to afford religious education to the children of members of the Congregation; to afford facilities for continuing education of its adult members; stimulate fellowship in the Jewish Community; and to work toward the betterment of the Jewish Community, our community at large, and the citizens of our country.
+Art.
+II, Section 1This Congregation has been organized to provide for its members an appropriate means for religious worship and the expression of the ideals and faith of Judaism; to afford religious education to the children of members of the Congregation; to provide facilities for continuing education of its adult members; stimulate fellowship in the Jewish Community; and to work toward the betterment of the Jewish Community and our community at large.

 ARTICLE III.
 Practices

-Section 1.
-The Congregation shall follow the principles and practices of Reform Judaism as interpreted by the Central Conference of American Rabbis and the Union for Reform Judaism, and as approved by the Board of this Congregation.
+Art.
+III, Section 1The Congregation shall follow the principles and practices of Reform Judaism as interpreted by the Central Conference of American Rabbis and the Union for Reform Judaism, and as approved by the Board of this Congregation.

 ARTICLE IV.
-Membership
+Membership* *see Congregational Handbook

 ARTICLE V. Board of Directors

-Section 4.
+Art.
+V, Section 4.
 If any vacancy shall occur during a Trustee’s term of office, such vacancy may be filled by nomination by the President and ratification by the Board, which appointment shall continue until the expiration of the original Trustee’s term.
 If any vacancy shall occur for any Officer other than President, such vacancy shall be filled by election of the remainder of the Board, which appointment shall continue until the expiration of the original Officer’s term.
-If the office of the President shall become vacant, such vacancy shall be filled by the First Vice President until the expiration of the President’s term, and the Board shall elect a new First Vice President for the balance of the term.
+If the office of the President shall become vacant, such vacancy shall be filled by the First Vice President until the expiration of the President’s term, and the Board shall elect a new Vice President for the balance of the term.
 If the First Vice President is unable to serve in this capacity, the Second Vice President shall fill the Presidency for the remainder of the term.
 If no Second Vice President has been designated, then in that instance the Board shall elect by majority vote an individual to fill the Presidency vacancy for the remainder of the term.

-Section 5.
+Art.
+V, Section 5.
 Resignations of Officers and Trustees must be in writing to the Board.

 All Members of the Temple are invited to attend regular Board meetings.

-Section 8.
+Art.
+V, Section 8.
 The Board:

 (1) Shall have the authority to engage agents or employees in order to carry on the work of the Congregation, and to fix the duties and compensation of such persons;